Fuchs Heterochromic Uveitis Medication

 Class Summary

-Have anti-inflammatory properties and cause profound and varied metabolic effects.
-Corticosteroids modify the body's immune response to diverse stimuli.
+Corticosteroids have anti-inflammatory properties and cause profound and varied metabolic effects; they modify the body's immune response to diverse stimuli.

 Prednisolone acetate suspension 1% (Pred Forte)

-Criterion standard with a fine 1-3 µm suspension particle size.
 Generic preparations may be significantly less potent because of markedly larger particle sizes, approximately 10 µm in diameter.
-The larger particles decrease effective exposure of drug to ocular surfaces, reducing absorption and potency.
+The larger particles decrease the effective exposure of drug to ocular surfaces, reducing absorption and potency.
 Rebounds may occur when switching from proprietary to generic prednisolone acetate 1% suspension on a dose-for-dose basis.

-Initial dosage is titrated according to the degree of inflammation.
-Therapeutic goal is to reduce the inflammation to the level prior to the flare-up.
+Initial dosage is titrated according to the degree of inflammation, and the therapeutic goal is to reduce the inflammation to the level prior to the flare-up.

 Drops should be spaced at least 5 min apart to avoid dilution effects.
 Gentle eyelid closure or punctal occlusion can significantly decrease upper airway irritation and systemic absorption.
 A second drop given immediately after the initial drop does not increase potency because the conjunctival cul-de-sac only holds about 10 microliters, and each drop contains 40 microliters.